built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-use-notifications.md

 Remote notifications (notifications coming from the server to the client and being pushed to the notification center):

 - For informational notifications your module might just publish it using the notification client (although you may want to allow the backend to specify that a notification should be revoked)
 - For Call To Action notifications your module might have a contract where actions are mapped to intents (e.g. on selection of an action the interopClient is used to raise an intent and pass the context object stored in the customData of a notification).
 Alternatively you might have an action that indicates that a context object (stored in the customData of a notification) should be broadcast on an app or user channel.
-The [example-notification-handler](../client/src/modules/lifecycle/example-notification-handler/README.md) has an example of this.
+The [example-notification-service](../client/src/modules/lifecycle/example-notification-service/README.md) has an example of this.
-- For form based notifications you might pass the captured data to the backend.
+- For form based notifications you might pass the captured data to the backend or send the form data to an app channel.

 Local notifications (notifications submitted by apps running on the desktop):

-- Allow Views/Windows/Popups to connect to the notification service (in the lifecycle module) through a custom Channel API service that exposes a createNotification function.
+- Allow Views/Windows/Popups to connect to the notification service (in the lifecycle module) through a custom Channel API service that exposes a createNotification function or through an Intent.
 Responses to the notification will be handled by the lifecycle module.
 - Expose a backend http service that will be called by Views/Windows/Popups for the publication of notifications.
 The message will be captured and audited by the server and then pushed down to all relevant clients (such as the notification service lifecycle module).
+Alternatively you can have the first approach where Views/Windows/Popups raise the request through a ChannelAPI/Intent and the lifecycle module submits that request to the server so that it can be passed to other devices as well as being rendered locally.

 Why not add notification event listeners directly to a View/Popup/Window?